thomas15v/MapLog/README.md

 - MinecraftAPI
 - uch rainbow uch uch

+Compilation
+=
+The requirements to compile the plugin are:

+- Mysql server
+- Maven 3

+1. Make a new database called `maplog`.
+2. Change the password and username for your mysql server in the pom.xml
+3. Execute `maven install`

 Constributing
 ======
 - Make sure you add some Unit tests to confirm that your code works.